 - How much block level change will the system produce?
-Databases, separate database backups, log files, application, and files change on a daily basis.
+Take into account databases, separate database backups, log files, application, and files change on a daily basis.

 - Are you going to have encrypted agents?
 Encrypted agents should be treated as uncompressed and will take up more space.

 - How often should you back up this system?
-Typically, Exchange needs an hourly backup, terminal servers require a daily backup, and backup domain controllers only require a few backups a week.
+Typically, Exchange servers require an hourly backup, terminal servers require a daily backup, and auxiliary domain controllers only require a few backups a week.

 - How far back would a client desire to go back for local, expedient restoration of files, folders, or entire operating systems?

-- If virtualized, how long would you need to run this machine off of the Datto device?
+- If virtualized, how long would you need to run this virtual machine off of the Datto appliance?

 - Does the client have expansion plans in place to possibly include additional servers or workstations?